Wheezy Caching comes with the following cache implementations:

 The client code remains unchanged even some cache implementations require pooling to remain thread safe.

-CacheClient serves mediator purpose between a single entry point that implements Cache and one or many namespaces targeted to cache factories.
+CacheClient serves as mediator between a single entry point that implements Cache and one or many namespaces targeted to cache factories.

-CacheClient let partition application cache by namespaces effectively hiding details from client code.
+CacheClient lets us partition application cache by namespaces, effectively hiding details from client code.

 CacheClient accepts the following arguments: